jluo896/CS399Capstone/README.md

   ```
   and press enter key.
 * step 3.
-  In the terminal, type in
+  Open a new terminal the and type in
   ```sh
   cd frontend
   ```